 Again, the presence of other pets is not usually a problem.
 Guide dogs are generally quite happy around other pets, (including cats) as long as the two animals are introduced correctly and the guide dog has settled into the home.

-We’ll explore the impact of (and relationship between) other pets and the guide dog as part of the assessment process.
-We prioritise the safety and wellbeing of both animals, ensuring nothing is compromised.
+We’ll explore the impact of (and the relationship between) other pets and the guide dog as part of the assessment process.
+We always prioritise the safety and wellbeing of both animals.